NFPA 70E/CSA Z462 – Workplace Standard for Electrical Safety

 - Emergency procedures for assisting victims of electrical incidents

-The most effective way to prevent electrical injury is to completely remove the source of electrical energy and eliminate the possibility of its reappearance.
-To do so, workers must identify and disconnect all possible sources of electricity and employ effective lockout/tagout procedures.
+The most effective way to prevent electrical injury is to eliminate the hazards by establishing an electrically safe work condition.
+To do so, workers must identify and disconnect all possible sources of electrical energy and prevent its reappearance through effective lockout/tagout procedures.

 - Identify and locate all possible sources of electric supply.
+Check applicable up-to-date drawings, diagrams, and identification tags.
 Care should be taken to identify possible secondary sources.

 - Properly interrupt the load current(s) and open the disconnecting device(s).
 Not all disconnecting devices are rated to interrupt load currents; this should only be done with a properly rated device.